cyberbotics/webots-doc/guide/using-the-e-puck-robot.md

 E-puck is a miniature mobile robot originally developed at EPFL for teaching purposes by the designers of the successful Khepera robot.
 The hardware and software of e-puck is fully open source, providing low level access to every electronic device and offering unlimited extension possibilities.

+The model includes support for the differential wheel motors (encoders are also simulated, as position sensors), the infra-red sensors for proximity and light measurements, the accelerometer, the camera, the 8 surrounding LEDs, the body and front LEDs; the other e-puck devices are not yet simulated in the current model.

 The official [e-puck website](http://www.e-puck.org) provides the most up-to-date information about this robot.
 E-puck is also available for purchase from Cyberbotics Ltd.